gl2668/Intro_to_R/README.md

 The slides and content are a consolidation of lessons and courses that I have picked up over my masters degree at Columbia University.

 The course content covers:
+- Class 1
   - Basic R Programming
   - Importing and Writing Data
+- Class 2
   - Data wrangling and manipulation with `dplyr`
   - Data visualization with `ggplot2`
+- Class 3
   - Exploratory Data Analysis
   - Dealing with Missing Data
+- Class 4
   - Function Writing with `purrr`
+- Class 5
   - Basic Statistical Analysis with `psych` and base R
+  - Regression Analysis
+- Class 6
   - Basic Machine Learning Concepts with `caret`
+- Class 7
   - Working with strings using `stringr` and `rebus` packages
   - Simple NLP using `tidytext`, `tm` and `wordcloud`
+- Class 8
   - Webscrapping with `rvest`
   - API with `httr`
+- Class 9
   - Dashboard & Website Building with `shiny`

 # Course Content
 **Slides:**